 The first period of digitization goes unnoticed.
 It’s because when a trend starts, even if it grows exponentially, it still won’t impact lives.

-As the trend approaches a critical mass and starts having some visible effect… It will then quickly grow from “visible effect” to “disruption” at lightening speed as it keeps growing exponentially.
+As the trend approaches a critical mass and starts having some visible effect… It will then quickly grow from “visible effect” to “disruption” at lightning speed as it keeps growing exponentially.

 As a business becomes digital, money matters less.
 Peter Diamandis talks about Kodak: film quickly became useless with Megapixels.